hyperledger/fabric/docs/source/ledger.rst

 chaincode data values, using the CouchDB JSON query language within chaincode.
 These types of queries are excellent for understanding what is on the ledger.
 Proposal responses for these types of queries are typically useful to the client application, but are not typically submitted as transactions to the ordering service.
-In fact the fabric does not guarantee the result set is stable between chaincode execution and commit time for rich queries, and therefore rich queries are not appropriate for use in update transactions, unless your application can guarantee the result set is stable between chaincode execution time and commit time, or can handle potential
+In fact, there is no guarantee the result set is stable between chaincode execution and commit time for rich queries, and therefore rich queries are not appropriate for use in update transactions, unless your application can guarantee the result set is stable between chaincode execution time and commit time, or can handle potential